Cross-validation estimate of the number of clusters in a network: Methods

+for an arbitrary $\ket{\sigma}$.
 Taking the average over a probability distribution $q(\ket{\sigma})$ on both sides, we obtain the following variational expression.

-When $q(\ket{\sigma})$ is the correct marginal, $p(\ket{\sigma} \lvert A, \theta)$, the KL divergence disappears.
-We can interpret the first and second terms as corresponding to the internal energy and negative entropy, respectively, and (\ref{Appendix-VariationalExpression}) as the thermodynamic relation of the free energy.
-Substituting the specific form of $\log p(A, \ket{\sigma} \lvert \theta)$, we have
+When $q(\ket{\sigma})$ is equal to the posterior distribution $p(\ket{\sigma} \lvert A,\ket{\gamma},\ket{\omega})$, the KL divergence disappears, and we should obtain the minimum.
+We can interpret the first and second terms as corresponding to the internal energy and negative entropy, respectively, and equation (\ref{VariationalExpression}) as the thermodynamic relation of the free energy.
+For the first term, by substituting equation (\ref{SBMlikelihood}), we have